conflux-fans/web3-providers-http-proxy/readme.md

 # web3-provider-proxy

-An http provider port from web3, which can proxy eth rpc request to [conflux](https://confluxnetwork.org/).
+An provider port from web3, which can proxy eth rpc request to [conflux](https://confluxnetwork.org/).

 ## How to use